vincentsmuda/meal/readme.md

 Meal takes templated files (whether from the npm meal directory or your project directory), replaces occurences of __COMPONENT__ with what you specify in your command `$ meal make news card` (in this case __news__), and outputs the files in your resources directory, or wherever you specify within the __meal.json__.

+##Installation

+first install it globally

+`$ npm install meal -g`

+Then call init in your project folder to generate the meal.json

+`$ meal init`

 ##Why

 __Consistent:__